CallumGinty/trader-int/README.md

-Trader-int.
+# Trader-int.
 Twitter and Botometer extractor

-Description:
+## Description:
 This software extracts Tweets for a list of cashtags and assigns bot scores to the users.
 Results are saved in two tables in a MySQL database.

-This software was developed in part of masters thesis.
+This scans for ASX, NYSE and NASDAQ cashtags.

-Requirements:
+## Requirements:
 Python3.9 (or above)
 MySQL server
 Twitter API key